NateEaton/PonyExpress/README.md

 ## Features

+### Responsive Design
+The archive automatically adapts to provide an optimal experience on both desktop and mobile devices:
+- **Desktop (≥768px):** Full-featured experience with in-page PDF viewer, searchable catalog, and carousel navigation arrows
+- **Mobile (<768px):** Streamlined interface with swipe-enabled carousel, native PDF viewing in dedicated browser tab, and device-appropriate instructions

 ### Interactive Carousel
-Browse all available issues using the visual carousel with left/right navigation arrows.
-Click any cover to open the full PDF viewer.
+Browse all available issues using the visual carousel.
+On desktop, use left/right navigation arrows.
+On mobile, swipe to browse.
+Click/tap any cover to open the full PDF.

-### Searchable Catalog
+### Searchable Catalog (Desktop)
 A comprehensive, searchable index of all articles and photos across all issues.
 Search by:
 - Names (students, faculty, public figures)
 - Article titles